 Mandatory Prepayment.
 The Company is required to repay the Term Loan with certain asset sale and insurance proceeds, certain debt proceeds and 50% of excess cash flow (reducing to 25% if the Company's senior secured leverage ratio is no more than 2.75 to 1.00 and 0% if the Company's senior secured leverage ratio is no more than 2.50 to 1.00).
-The Company is not required to make a mandatory prepayment in 2015 related to the fiscal year 2014.
+The Company is not required to make a mandatory prepayment in 2014 related to the fiscal year 2013.

 Restrictive Covenants.
-The Term Loan does not include any financial maintenance covenants.
+The Term Loan does not include any financial covenants.

-The Term Loan contains restrictive covenants (in each case, subject to exclusions) that limit, among other things, the ability of the

-Company and its restricted subsidiaries to:
+The Term Loan contains restrictive covenants (in each case, subject to exclusions) that limit, among other things, the ability of the Company and its restricted subsidiaries (including the Borrower) to:

-- make investments:
+- make investments;

 - prepay certain indebtedness;

 - grant liens;

 - incur additional indebtedness;

 - sell assets;

 - make fundamental changes;

 - enter into transactions with affiliates; and

-- pay dividends.
+- in the case of the Company, to pay dividends.